Fish finders allow us to see everything below the surface of the water, so we know where fish are, what they’re chasing, and what depths they’re at.

 Sometimes connections fail intermittently due to a poor joint, connection, or corrosion.

 Boat movements can trigger or exacerbate this – one moment things are working fine, the next, there’s nothing.

 Checking this is best done with another person.
 One person on the transducer, another on the cables making sure that movement is not causing a poor connection.

 When you’ve established a good power supply, you need to check the readings on the screen.

-This is best done at anchor in a body of water where you’re certain of the depth and sea bed contour.
+This is best done at anchor in water where you’re certain of the depth and sea bed contour.
 6 feet of clear water is great.

 You know the depth, and you can see the bottom.

 Check the reading against your observations.
 If there are discrepancies, further investigation is required.

 Again, knowing the basic contours of the seabed where you’re testing is handy.
 Motor steadily up to trolling speed and check the reading on the screen.